FreeClimbAPI/Java-Connect-Caller/README.md

 # Java - Connect a Caller to Another Party Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/connect-a-caller-to-another-party-1#section-java).
 Specifically, the project will:

 - Create a conference
 - Make an outbound call during the phone call